athrpf/gams-mode/README.txt

    (require 'font-lock)
    (global-font-lock-mode t)
+   (setq jit-lock-chunk-size 50000)

 This make the colorization function of Emacs on and GAMS mode buffer will be colored.
+The third line is required because the default value of `jit-lock-chunk-size' (i.e. 500) is too small for GAMS mode.

 For Emacs 21-23 user, please read BUGS_PROBLEMS.txt file, too.

 There is a sample setting file ("dot-emacs-sample") distributed with this file.
 Please read it, too.